awesomecit/nestjs-template-generator/README.md

 Reusable NestJS project template with built-in best practices, testing infrastructure, and developer experience features.

+Onboarding: If you're new to this repo, start with the [QUICKSTART guide](./docs/QUICKSTART.md) and read the [CONTRIBUTING guide](./CONTRIBUTING.md) for the development workflow and commit conventions.

 ## Features

 - **TypeScript** with strict mode and strong typing